-Rollover accidents occur when a car rolls over its roof or tips over to either side during a crash.
-Such accidents have a higher fatality rate because the passengers feel multiple impacts and are sometimes ejected out of the vehicle.
-According to traffic accident reports, rollover accidents account for 2% of all car accident cases in the United States.
+Rollover accidents occur when a car rolls over onto its roof or tips over to either side during a crash.
+These types of accidents have a higher fatality rate because passengers feel multiple impacts and are sometimes ejected from the vehicle.
+According to traffic accident reports, rollover accidents account for only 2% of all car accidents in the United States.
 However, they account for at least 30% of deaths, making it one of the leading causes of road casualties.
-For example, in 2015, nearly 22,543 people were killed in car accidents, in which at least 7,200 of them were in rollover accidents.
-And just like in all car accidents, those who were injured by the negligence of others can recover their damages with the help of a Sugar Land rollover accident lawyer.
+For instance, in 2015, nearly 22,543 people were killed in car accidents, with at least 7,200 of them in rollover accidents.
+Just like in all car accidents, those injured by the negligence of others can recover their damages with the help of a Sugar Land Rollover Accident Lawyer.

-There exist a number of reasons why Sugar Land and the rest of the United States continue to see so many rollover accidents each year.
-Some of these causes are purely an accident of unforeseen causes, while most others are due to driver carelessness or negligence.
+There are several reasons why Sugar Land and the rest of the United States continue to experience a high number of rollover accidents each year.
+Some of these causes are purely accidental or unforeseen, while others are attributed to driver carelessness or negligence.
 These causes include:

-When drivers indulge in the use of drugs and alcohol, their vision, reaction time, and judgment on the road will be impaired.
-Drunk and intoxicated drivers lack the necessary skills and decision-making abilities to drive a two-thousand pound plus vehicle safely.
-For this reason, they are very likely to make catastrophic mistakes such as sudden swerves, failing to follow traffic signals, or careless overtaking.
-If you believe the other driver was responsible for your rollover accident, your lawyer will help you collect important evidence such as scene evidence and police reports to add weight to your claims.
+When drivers engage in drug or alcohol use, their vision, reaction time, and judgment on the road are impaired.
+Intoxicated drivers lack the necessary skills and decision-making abilities to safely operate a vehicle weighing two thousand pounds or more.
+As a result, they are more likely to make catastrophic mistakes such as sudden swerves, failure to obey traffic signals, or careless overtaking.
+If you believe that another driver is responsible for your rollover accident, your lawyer can help you gather important evidence such as scene evidence and police reports to strengthen your case.

-While a driver may be highly experienced in driving, the car can also be a factor to consider when a rollover accident occurs.
-With the addition of newer vehicle technology each year, the manufacture or design of modern vehicles may contribute to a rollover accident.
-As of today, many vehicles are equipped with Electronic Stability Control (ESC) which helps to prevent rollover accidents.
-If this feature is tampered with or not properly checked, the vehicle may become prone to rolling over.
-SUVs in particular are more prone to rollover accidents due to their top-heavy design.
+While driver experience plays a role in rollover accidents, the condition and design of the vehicle can also be contributing factors.
+With the advancement of vehicle technology, the manufacturing or design of modern vehicles may play a role in rollover accidents.
+Many vehicles now come equipped with Electronic Stability Control (ESC), which helps prevent rollover accidents.
+However, if this feature is tampered with or not properly maintained, the vehicle may become more susceptible to rollovers.
+SUVs, in particular, have a higher risk of rollover accidents due to their top-heavy design.

-Regardless of the type of car accident, speeding has been proven to be one of the leading causes of rollover accidents in the Sugar Land area and all of Texas.
-When a speeding car collides with a stationery or slower-moving object, the sudden transfer of force can lead to a rollover accident.
-What’s more, driving at high speeds destabilizes the vehicle when maneuvering.
-The results of quick maneuvers when speeding can be devastating.
+Regardless of the type of car accident, speeding is a leading cause of rollover accidents in the Sugar Land area and throughout Texas.
+When a speeding vehicle collides with a stationary or slower-moving object, the sudden transfer of force can result in a rollover accident.
+Moreover, driving at high speeds destabilizes the vehicle during maneuvers, making quick maneuvers particularly dangerous and potentially devastating.

-If you have been involved in a rollover accident in the area, it is likely that you have sustained injuries that require medical treatment.
-This may lead to large medical bills and medical debt.
-Your livelihood may also suffer as you miss time from work to heal from your injuries.
-These financial factors can leave you financially incapacitated to run your daily life.
-However, a nearby lawyer can help you file a rollover accident claim for all these economic damages and more.
-We will help you identify any or all of the following parties that could be responsible for your accident:
+If you have been involved in a rollover accident in the area, it is likely that you have sustained injuries requiring medical treatment.
+This can result in substantial medical bills and debt.
+Additionally, missing work to recover from your injuries can impact your livelihood.
+These financial factors can leave you financially burdened in your daily life.
+However, a local lawyer can assist you in filing a rollover accident claim to seek compensation for these economic damages and more.
+We will help you identify any or all of the following parties who may be responsible for your accident:

-In case you were partially at fault for the rollover accident, you should still pursue your case as long as you don’t account for more than 50% of the fault.
-A Sugar Land rollover accident lawyer will be able to determine the likelihood of fault, and to what degree.
-When another driver’s negligence is the more major cause of the accident, your damages may be reduced by the percentage that you are found to be at fault.
-For example, if you were 2% at fault for the accident, your final compensation will be reduced by 2%.
+Even if you were partially at fault for the rollover accident, it is still worth pursuing your case as long as your share of fault does not exceed 50%.
+A Sugar Land rollover accident lawyer can assess the likelihood and extent of fault.
+When another driver’s negligence is the primary cause of the accident, your damages may be reduced proportionately based on your assigned percentage of fault.
+For instance, if you were found to be 2% at fault for the accident, your final compensation will be reduced by 2%.

-If you have more questions regarding your rollover accident, call our office today to schedule a free consultation.
+If you have further questions about your rollover accident, please contact our office today to schedule a free consultation.